tomjoht/tomjoht.github.io/pages/general/academic-guest-post-guidelines.md

 Publishing the article is just the first step.
 After the post is published, you can gauge more of the impact of your content.
 Do the following:

 *   **Share the post.** Share the link to your post on Twitter, Linkedin, and any other forums where you participate.
 Include the hashtag `#techcomm`.
 You may feel uncomfortable promoting yourself, but don't think of it like this.
 You're sharing yourself &mdash; your ideas, your research, your contributions to the profession &mdash; with others through these social media links.
+*  **Let me know where you've promoted your article.** It will be helpful for me to know where you've promoted your article so that I can get a better feel for what venues (used by academics) might work effectively over time for getting word out and drawing traffic to the posts.
 *   **Respond to comments.** Make one comment below the article to ensure that you receive email notification of any comments.
 When people comment, try to respond in some way.
 People like the interaction, even if the response merely agrees or reflects on their comment.
 *   **Analyze metrics**.
 At the end of the year, I'll send you metrics from Google analytics around your article.
 The metrics will include the number of views, the average time on page, the geographical location of readers, and other details.